 • Intelligent or semantic search

 • Entity linking

 • Evaluation and validation, and trust and privacy as it is relevant to text mining

 High quality papers that go beyond these topics or integrate them in novel ways are equally welcome.

 PMCID: coming soon for all published articles

-Text-mining and Literature-based Discovery welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Text-mining and Literature-based Discovery welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Text-mining and Literature-based Discovery, where they are peer-reviewed by the Associate and Review Editors of the specialty section.